The yrCSS is glad to bring to you the 6th edition of the CCS Warmup!

 The school is going to be a three days informal event to be held the weekend before the CCS’19 conference on September 27-29 2019, with three courses from prominent senior researchers, flash presentations from the school participants and a day long social event.
 Everything is being organised to help the participants get the most out of the CCS’19 Conference in Singapore.

 The registration is open and available here.
-Deadline for early bird (50 euros plus a small commission) is 31st of July.
+Deadline for early bird (50 euros plus a small commission) is 31st of July 18th of August.
 The late registration fee will be 70 euros.
 The fee covers lectures, coffe breaks, lunches and the social event.
 We offer a limited number of scholarships covering the registration fee and a contribution towards accommodation for the Warm Up.
 If you would like to apply, send us an email with a CV and a cover letter by July 15th.
 You will be notified about the result by July 22nd.

 For further information please write us at email@example.com